-FISCAL IMPACT: No changes have been made to this section since published as proposed.
-The TEA staff has determined that there is no additional fiscal impact on state or local governments and that there are no additional costs to entities required to comply with the proposal.
+FISCAL IMPACT: The TEA staff has determined that there is no additional fiscal impact on state or local governments and that there are no additional costs to entities required to comply with the proposal.

-LOCAL EMPLOYMENT IMPACT: No changes have been made to this section since published as proposed.
-The proposal has no effect on local economy; therefore, no local employment impact statement is required under Texas Government Code (TGC), §2001.022.
+LOCAL EMPLOYMENT IMPACT: The proposal has no effect on local economy; therefore, no local employment impact statement is required under Texas Government Code (TGC), §2001.022.

-SMALL BUSINESS, MICROBUSINESS, AND RURAL COMMUNITY IMPACT: No changes have been made to this section since published as proposed.
-The proposal has no direct adverse economic impact for small businesses, microbusinesses, or rural communities; therefore, no regulatory flexibility analysis, specified in TGC, §2006.002, is required.
+SMALL BUSINESS, MICROBUSINESS, AND RURAL COMMUNITY IMPACT: The proposal has no direct adverse economic impact for small businesses, microbusinesses, or rural communities; therefore, no regulatory flexibility analysis, specified in TGC, §2006.002, is required.

-COST INCREASE TO REGULATED PERSONS: No changes have been made to this section since published as proposed.
-The proposal does not impose a cost on regulated persons, another state agency, a special district, or a local government and, therefore, is not subject to TGC, §2001.0045.
+COST INCREASE TO REGULATED PERSONS: The proposal does not impose a cost on regulated persons, another state agency, a special district, or a local government and, therefore, is not subject to TGC, §2001.0045.

-TAKINGS IMPACT ASSESSMENT: No changes have been made to this section since published as proposed.
-The proposal does not impose a burden on private real property and, therefore, does not constitute a taking under TGC, §2007.043.
+TAKINGS IMPACT ASSESSMENT: The proposal does not impose a burden on private real property and, therefore, does not constitute a taking under TGC, §2007.043.

-GOVERNMENT GROWTH IMPACT: No changes have been made to this section since published as proposed.
-The TEA staff prepared a Government Growth Impact Statement assessment for this proposed rulemaking.
+GOVERNMENT GROWTH IMPACT: The TEA staff prepared a Government Growth Impact Statement assessment for this proposed rulemaking.
 During the first five years the proposed rulemaking would be in effect, the proposed rule in new §229.2(12) would create a new regulation by adding new definitions for content pedagogy test as those exams listed in the column labeled "Required Content Pedagogy Test(s)" in Figure 19 TAC §230.21(e).